conormcafee/mitso-marketing/src/pages/thoughts/why-you-should-be-using-listening-tools.md

 intro: Are your ears burning?
 They should be!
 mainImage: /assets/listening.jpg
 ---
+Are your ears burning?
+They should be!
 If you have an online presence then there are three simple reasons as to why you should be undertaking social listening.

 ## 1. Understand brand position